top of page

 Crepuscular

 The fleeting time between light and darkness is often called “the golden hour” by photographers.
 The combination of low, slanting light and warm golden hues offers unique opportunities to create compelling, suggestive and often haunting images.
-The low light can add drama and mystery to any scene, with clouds lit from below, golden auras cast on buildings, and terrestrial light sources given added punch against the darnkening backdrop.
+The low light can add drama and mystery, with clouds lit from below, golden auras cast on buildings, and terrestrial light sources given added punch against the darnkening backdrop.